 Management Improvement Fund

-THE MANAGEMENT IMPROVEMENT FUND, A SPECIAL PROJECT OF THE SAINT PAUL & MINNESOTA FOUNDATION, IS DEDICATED TO STRENGTHENING NONPROFITS’ INTERNAL OPERATIONS.
+THE MANAGEMENT IMPROVEMENT FUND, A SPECIAL fund OF THE SAINT PAUL & MINNESOTA FOUNDATION, IS DEDICATED TO STRENGTHENING NONPROFITS’ INTERNAL OPERATIONS.

 Nonprofit organizations work hard to meet the needs of our communities and raise the funds needed to support the day-to-day operations of their programs, leaving them little time and resources to devote to essential professional and technical services.

 The Management Improvement Fund supports vital capacity-building work and technical assistance that expand organizational capacity, improve management capabilities to better serve the community, and nurture Black, Indigenous and People of Color (BIPOC) leadership in the nonprofit sector.
 As a result, grant recipients can bolster fundraising, expand important programs and improve their services to the community.

-Since 1985, the Fund has provided over $5.2 million to more than 600 nonprofit organizations.
+Since 1991, the Fund has provided $6 million to more than 600 nonprofit organizations.

 Anchoring Nonprofits in Stability and Strength

-To strengthen the internal operations of nonprofit organizations, the Management Improvement Fund provides grants to small and midsize nonprofits operating in, or serving, the Twin Cities East Metro (Ramsey, Dakota or Washington counties).
-Grant dollars are used to fund consultations and technical assistance to improve organizational capacity to better serve the community.
+To strengthen the internal operations of nonprofit organizations, the Management Improvement Fund provides grants to small and midsize nonprofits to fund consultations and technical assistance to improve organizational capacity to better serve the community.
 The focus of funding is primarily on new or young organizations, especially those that are BIPOC-led.

 Applying for a Grant

-The Management Improvement Fund has a rolling application that will open starting April 1, 2020.
+The Management Improvement Fund has a rolling application.

 Organizations and groups applying for a Management Improvement Fund grant are reviewed with the following criteria in mind:

-- Organization annual operating budgets of $2 million or less
+- Organizational annual operating budgets of $5 million or less

-- Not likely to undertake the effort without financial assistance from the Fund
+- Organizations that are not likely to undertake the effort without financial assistance from the Fund

 - Time and staff capabilities to commit to the consultation and to implement changes